bertod/ddp_project/README.md

 #### Plannig Game
 The very first User Story of the project, User Story 1, states as follows:

-_As a User, I want to access the system through CLI in order to get baseline statistics (i.e. number of authors)_ In order to accomplish this story, we decided to split it in 6 Tasks (1 to 6 in the Kanban Board).
+_As a User, I want to access the system through CLI in order to get baseline statistics (i.e. number of authors)_.
+In order to accomplish this story, we decided to split it in 6 Tasks (1 to 6 in the Kanban Board).
 Tasks 1 to 5, which were necessary for implementing the main components, were faced during this iteration.
 To sum up, the five tasks were about the implementation of the Web Scraper, Parser and the integration of both.